-SPAN 1103 UNITSElementary Spanish I (Part A)54 hours lecture; 54 hours total
+3 UNITS SPAN 110 Elementary Spanish I (Part A)

 The first half of a two-course sequence that introduces the basic elements of the language (listening, speaking, reading and writing) in real world contexts.
 Emphasis is on language, production, grammar, vocabulary building, and exposure to the Hispanic culture.
 (NOTE: In order to fulfill the one-semester foreign language requirement of some universities, transfer students must complete the sequence of SPAN 110 and 111).
 CSU, UC